Navneeth-3108/banking-user-portal/README.md

 3. **Link Bank Account**: Add your bank details and UPI ID
 4. **View Balance**: Check your account balance (with hide/show option)
 5. **Transfer Funds**: Send money to other users using their UPI ID
-6. **Password Reset**: Reset forgotten passwords using phone number
+6. **Password Reset**: Reset forgotten passwords using email verification

 ---